hubidu/ava-codeceptjs/README.md

 - DONE Web: Autowait should not happen on first parameter of click (only when there are two parameters and the first is a selector)
 - DONE Store source code together with error screenshot
 - DONE Web: Element highlighting is broken
-- BUG Web: No console logs available
+- DONE Web: No console logs available
+- Android: Add current activity as a replacement for page title
 - Web: Time ajax requests
-- Android: Add current activity as a replacement for page title
 - Add codecept command and parameters to screenshot
 - Using say could use t.log
 - Extract tags (@...) from test titles